 Work from a smart compliance production workflow for increased team efficiency in repeating tasks like payroll and quarterly tax returns.
 One of the ripest areas for process management improvement lies in the tasks your team works on day after day, month after month.

 The best place to start is to take an internal review of the steps required to close out the financials on a monthly basis.
 How are documents gathered?
 When are reconciliations done?
 When does client communication occur?

 Hopefully, when you ask these questions, you have the same answers from across your team.
 You should have a standardized process for gathering, reconciling and reporting on the data.

 Then, when you agree on the current process, you can review where there may be gaps in the process.
 Where are you getting slowed down?
 Where is there a bottleneck?
 When you find these constraints, that’s an opportunity for improvement, either by changing the process or turning to a software solution.

 Building a workflow, allows you to maximize efficiency, and then easily train a new hire on the process to hit the ground running.

 With Karbon, you can turn on a repeating schedule to automate task assignments for work items like monthly tax reporting.
 Automating tasks cuts down on management time and improves scalability for future growth.
 Customize each client’s dashboard to save even more time on the nitty-gritty details that differ from client to client and amongst industries.

 By emphasizing your workflows, you’ll be much more scalable (and less stressed!).
-But it’s not a “set and forget,” process.
-Make sure you are consistently reviewing your workflows to make sure you are staying on track, and to continually improve.
+But it’s not a 'set and forget' process.
+Make sure you are consistently reviewing your workflows to make sure you are staying on track and continually improving.